X-MEN, Bryan Singer, USA 2000

-The franchise X-Men opens in 2000 with a sequence that is set in the 1940s in a German concentration camp in Poland.
-Expecting to see a film about mutants with superpowers, viewers are actually witnessing a series of iconic shots known from films about the Holocaust: watchtowers, muddy ground, barbed wire, slave labor, as well as typical sounds such as barking dogs and shouting.
+The first film in the franchise X-MEN opens in 2000 with a sequence that is set in the 1940s in a German concentration camp in Poland.
+Expecting to see a film about mutants with superpowers, viewers are instead witnessing a series of iconic shots known from films about the Holocaust: watchtowers, muddy ground, barbed wire, slave labor, as well as typical sounds such as barking dogs and shouting.
 The setting reveals an iconic situation known from many Holocaust testimonies: the separation of families during the selection.
 People are marked with Yellow Stars that indicate that they are Jews.